 The Relative Strength Index (RSI) is a technical indicator that measures the speed and strength of price movements.

-The RSI is calculated using the average of the gains and losses over a specified period of time, typically 14 periods.
-It is plotted on a scale of 0 to 100, with values above 70 indicating overbought conditions and values below 30 indicating oversold conditions.
+The RSI is calculated using the average of the gains and losses over a specified period, typically 14 periods.
+It is plotted on a scale from 0 to 100, with values above 70 indicating overbought conditions and values below 30 indicating oversold conditions.

-If the RSI is above 70 and then starts to decline, it could be a sign that the uptrend is losing momentum and a potential sell signal.
-Similarly, if the RSI is below 30 and then starts to rise, it could be a sign that the downtrend is losing momentum and is a potential buy signal.
+If the RSI is above 70 and then starts to decline, it could signal that the uptrend is losing momentum, serving as a potential sell signal.
+Similarly, if the RSI is below 30 and then starts to rise, it could indicate that the downtrend is losing momentum, presenting a potential buy signal.

 You can see on the same chart of Amazon.com, Inc. (NASDAQ: AMZN), that almost every time the RSI went above 70, the stock reversed and went back down.